 Three years later, Christaller was recruited by Konrad Meyer, head of the Planning and Soil Office of Himmler’s Reich Commission for the Strengthening of Germandom (for details see Barnes, 2013).
 The aim of the office was to provide the Third Reich with areal plans (known as the Generalplan Ost or Master Plan for the East) for its eastern conquests.
 That plan, according to Rössler (1989), was developed for Himmler as a detailed policy for the settlement and administration of the newly acquired eastern territories.
 It was to build a “truly German and Aryan community” (p.
 426) through settlement construction.
 At least at one of the Nuremburg trials the Generalplan Ost was a central topic of discussion.
 Rössler (1989) writes,

-Meyer was brought to Nuremberg in 1946 accused in case 8, which was called the Volkstumsprozess [the nationalization process].
+Meyer was brought to Nuremberg in 1946 accused in case 8, which was called the Volkstumsprozess [the racist policies trial].
 The line of defence was to show that the work of Himmler’s planning office was in producing only scientific planning studies which never were realized in any form. (p.
 427)

 The key problem in the trial, according to Rössler (1989), was that there was no discussion of how the “new” land was acquired.
 It became part of a new German East primarily by the liquidation of the Jewish population who previously owned and inhabited it.

 There is another point to make that brings us to Lund.
 Although many geographers in Germany and elsewhere ignored the work that Christaller pioneered during the 1930s because it was outside the traditional Landeskunde with its regional approach, not all geographers did.
 One of the first references to Christaller’s thesis on central place theory was in Edgar Kant’s (1935) dissertation, Bevölkerung und Lebensraum Estlands (Population and Living Space in Estonia), published two years after Christaller’s dissertation.
-The book presents a mixture of ideas circulating at the time, blending geological, biological, demographic, racial and geometrical discourses to provide a holistic interpretation of the Estonian Lebensraum and population.
+The book presents a mixture of ideas circulating at the time, blending geological, biological, demographic, racial, and geometrical discourses to provide a holistic interpretation of the Estonian Lebensraum and population.
 It built primarily on the Swedish geographer Sten de Geer’s concept of Baltoscandia (the Baltic region) (de Geer, 1928).

 Unlike Christaller who struggled throughout his life to be accepted by academia, Edgar Kant forged a distinguished academic career.
 Within a year of finishing his dissertation, he was made professor of economic geography at Tartu University.
 His interests were as much applied as they were academic.
 He produced, among other things, a social geography of the cities of Tallinn and Tartu, mapping the various ethnic and demographic segments of the cities.
 When the Red Army annexed and occupied Estonia in autumn 1939 (a consequence of the Molotov–Ribbentrop Pact signed between the Soviet Union and Nazi Germany), Kant remained in the country, albeit in hiding because of fear of deportation to Siberia.
 Two years later Germany invaded the Soviet Union, and within days the Wehrmacht occupied Estonia.
 Kant then came out of hiding, with the Nazis appointing him rector of the University of Tartu, a position he retained until September 1944.
 At that point, with the Red Army approaching fast, Kant again fled Tartu.
 In a letter to his former supervisor, the Finnish geographer Johannes Gabriel Granö, he described his night time escape by motorcycle to a secret hideout on the coast.
 There a motorboat was persuaded to wait for one more passenger.